-How we filled out a Cannabis company’s Procurement bench – and how it led to the best sales month in Argentus’ 20 year history.
+How we filled out a Cannabis company’s Procurement bench from scratch — and turned the way they spend into a key competitive advantage.

 It’s no secret that Cannabis is one of the most exciting industries in Canada, if not the most exciting.
 Over the past year, pre-and-post legalization, we’ve been writing about some of the tremendous opportunities in the field, as well as some of the challenges.
 Canada has the rare opportunity to lead a brand new global industry, and the business community has responded to legalization by injecting untold amounts of investment into the space.